World at most dangerous point in 40 years, MI6 chief warns

 “For decades the US-UK intelligence alliance has made our societies safer,” he said.
 “I worked successfully with the first Trump administration to advance our shared security and look forward to doing so again.”

-Sir Richard also directly addressed defense spending, with Mr Trump having called on Nato nations to spend more dueing his first term in the White House.
+Sir Richard also directly addressed defence spending, with Mr Trump having called on Nato nations to spend more during his first term in the White House.
 “We know that we all need to do more,” he said.
-“That’s why the British government has committed to spending 2.5 per cernt of GDP on defense.”
+“That’s why the British government has committed to spending 2.5 per cent of GDP on defence.”

-However, the MI6 chief said Europe and North America already “have many times Russia’s GDP and defense budget,” adding: “We should never doubt that our alliance has strength in numbers, both economic and military, and our unity of purpose makes that count.”
+However, the MI6 chief said Europe and North America already “have many times Russia’s GDP and defence budget”, adding: “We should never doubt that our alliance has strength in numbers, both economic and military, and our unity of purpose makes that count.”

-Turning his attention to the war in Gaza, Sir Richard said: “We have yet to have a full reckoning with the radicalizing impact of the fighting and terrible loss of innocent life in the Middle East after the horrors of 7 October.
+Turning his attention to the war in Gaza, Sir Richard said: “We have yet to have a full reckoning with the radicalising impact of the fighting and terrible loss of innocent life in the Middle East after the horrors of 7 October.”

 The war in Gaza – along with cross-border fire between Israel and Hezbollah in Lebanon – was triggered on 7 October last year, when Hamas launched an attack inside Israel.
-The militant group killed around 1,200 people, mostly civilians, and took some 250 hostages into Gaza.
+The militant group killed around 1,200 people and took some 250 hostages into Gaza.

 In response, Israel launched a devastating air and ground offensive against Hamas, and Israeli prime minister Benjamin Netanyahu has vowed to keep fighting until all of the hostages are freed.
 Some 100 hostages remain, although about a third of those are believed to be dead.
 More than 44,000 Palestinians have been killed in the largely devastated Gaza Strip, according to local health officials, while around 90 per cent of the population of around 2.3 million have been forced from their homes.

-The former head of MI6, Sir John Sawers warned last month that police and intelligence agencies in Britain should be “on their toes” potential return of terror attacks on British soil could be triggered by the killings of Hamas and Hezbollah leaders.
-Israel and Hezbollah agreed a ceasefire this week to try and end the conflict in Lebanon.
+The former head of MI6, Sir John Sawers, warned last month that police and intelligence agencies in Britain should be “on their toes” as the assassination of Hamas and Hezbollah leaders by Israel could trigger attacks on British soil.

 Additional reporting by agencies